winterized/coursera_cleaning_data/CodeBook.md

 - Then, from this new dataset, I created a new one, _step5 set.txt_, with the average of each variable for each activity and each subject.

 ####Variables
+- subject (factor): an identifier (number 1 - 30) for each subject who carried out the experiment (n = 30).
+- activity (factor): performed activity: 1 = walking, 2 = walkingupstairs, 3 = walkingdownstairs, 4 = sitting, 5 = standing, 6 = laying,

-**_excerpt of the original code book, focusing on the variables we kept in the new data set shown in this repository._**
+- 79 original variables.
+Here is an **_excerpt of the original code book, focusing on the variables we kept in the new data set shown in this repository._**:

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.